QC20/Fake-News-Detection/README.md

-# Fake-News-Detection
+# Fake News Detection on Twitter
 Automatic Fake News Spreader Profiling Detecting

-# Fake News Detection on Twitter
 This repository contains code and resources for a machine learning framework developed for the detection of fake news posts on the online social media platform Twitter.
 We have conducted classification experiments on both an English and a Spanish dataset to achieve reliable results.

 ## Methodology